Lesson 4: Time and Dates (Expressing Time & Date)

 • Example: 五点半 (wǔ diǎn bàn) → 5:30

-• For times like 15 minutes past the hour, 一刻 (yī kè) is used.
+• For times like 15 minutes past the hour, you can use 一刻 (yī kè).

 • Example: 九点一刻 (jiǔ diǎn yī kè) → 9:15 (a quarter past 9)